ordanovich/downloadINE/README.md

 ## Interactive application for programmatic data retrieval from the [INEbase](https://www.ine.es/dyngs/INEbase/listaoperaciones.htm).

+Please refer to the [source](https://www.ine.es/dyngs/DataLab/en/manual.html?cid=45) to get more information on how the service functions and how the [requests for data retrieval](https://www.ine.es/dyngs/DataLab/en/manual.html?cid=48) should be pulled together.

 :bookmark_tabs: Nomenclature:

 - :rocket: [app.R](https://github.com/ordanovich/downloadINE/blob/master/app.R) combining **UI** and **server** parts.